Hypospadias: Treatment

 Where hypospadias is seen as a genital ambiguity in a child, the World Health Organization standard of care is to delay surgery until the child is old enough to participate in informed consent, unless emergency surgery is needed because the child lacks a urinary opening.
 Hypospadias is not a serious medical condition.
-A urinary opening that is not surrounded by glans tissue is more likely to "spray" the urine, which can cause a man to sit to urinate because he cannot reliably stand and hit the toilet.
+A urinary opening that is not surrounded by glans tissue is more likely to "spray" the urine, which can cause a person to sit to urinate because they cannot reliably stand and hit the toilet.
 Chordee is a separate condition, but where it occurs, the downward curvature of the penis may be enough to make sexual penetration more difficult.
 For these reasons or others, people with hypospadias may choose to seek urethroplasty, a surgical extension of the urethra using a skin graft.

-Surgery can extend the urinary channel to the end of the penis, straighten bending, and/or change the foreskin (by either circumcision or by altering its appearance to look more typical ("preputioplasty"), depending on the desire of the patient.
+Surgery can extend the urinary channel to the end of the penis, straighten bending, and/or change the foreskin (by either circumcision or by altering its appearance to look more typical ("preputioplasty")), depending on the desire of the patient.
 Urethroplasty failure rates vary enormously, from around 5% for the simplest repairs to damage in a normal urethra by an experienced surgeon, to 15-20% when a buccal graft from the inside of the mouth can be used to extend a urethra, to close to 50% when graft urethral tubes are constructed from other skin.